colognia/First-homework-at-programming-bootcamp-Technigo---form/README.md

 ### What I learned

-First I was looking for nice examples to get ideas, I wanted to to sth with a transparent background.
-Then I made a feature plan, what my form should do how both views should look like.
-I sketched the basic structure of my nested containers.
-Then I found an appropriate background image.
-First I spend 4 hours on figma to create 2 layouts and figma is new to me.
-Finally started coding html first and then styling from top to bottom, mobile view first.
+Had to deal with figma which is new to me, took me a lot time to get kind of used to it.
-Used a little bit of JS first time and had problems with it, but finally got a hin from a classmate.
+Used a little bit of JS first time and had problems with it, but finally got a hint from a classmate and later as well from freecodecamp forum to explain why it was not working.

 ### Continued development